 Part of the ISO 14000 family of international standards which provide guidelines for organisations looking to manage their environmental impact, ISO 14001 is the accreditation that helps you design and implement an EMS.
 The framework is designed to measure and improve the way organisations use and dispose of natural resources as well as reduce their greenhouse gas emissions.

 The standard is generic, meaning it is applicable to organisations of any size and in any industry.
 From a big factory hoping to reduce their waste to a small office that’s looking to cut down on gas and electricity use, the standard is suitable for all.
-An ISO 14001 certification shows an organizational commitment to the environment and a more efficient, conscious use of the earth’s resources.
+An ISO 14001 certification shows an organisational commitment to the environment and a more efficient, conscious use of the Earth’s resources.

 What are the benefits of ISO 14001?

 Becoming ISO 14001 certified allows you to understand your compliance obligations in relation to the latest environmental legislation and other requirements by providing a systematic approach to meeting current and identifying future regulations.
 By keeping abreast of your legal duties, you reduce the risk of prosecution and bad press that can come with environmental breaches.

 As the climate situation worsens, more and more businesses are making the switch to sustainable practices in line with consumer trends.
 Getting ISO 14001 certified impresses existing customers and clients as it demonstrates your active commitment to corporate and social responsibility.

 Not only will you provide assurance to your established consumer base, but you can access global business opportunities in a growing market.
 Your new credentials will set you apart from your competitors – or you could fall behind if they are certified, and you’re not.